 Any student not picked up on time will be delivered to the school office where the parents/guardians will be called.
 All students who are not picked up on time must be signed out by a parent or legal guardian in our school office log.
+Students who are not picked up by 3:20 will be at the After-Care service and parents will be charged the appropriate rate.

-► BUS TRANSPORTATION
+BUS TRANSPORTATION

-Johnson School Bus Service, Inc. (262) 251-4230 (Menomonee Falls) Riteway Bus Company (262) 677-4196 (Germantown)
+Johnson School Bus Service, Inc. (262) 251-4230 (Menomonee Falls)

+Riteway Bus Company (262) 677-4196 (Germantown)